joaoviictorti/shadow-rs/README.md

 You can use [Service Control Manager](https://docs.microsoft.com/en-us/windows/win32/services/service-control-manager) or [OSR Driver Loader](https://www.osronline.com/article.cfm%5Earticle=157.htm) to load your driver.

-## Upcoming Features 🚧

-Stay tuned for new features!
-Some upcoming highlights:

-* ❌ Hide Ports
-* ❌ File/Directory Hiding / Anti-Deletion and Overwriting
-* ❌ Minifilters for Callbacks
-* ❌ APC Injection - DLL

 ## Contributing to shadow-rs
 To contribute to shadow-rs, follow these steps: